We hate branding.

 example: not too long ago, we bumped into a friend of a friend,

-goth girl schlepping a laptop nearly as big as her
+a tiny, sweet, semi-goth girl schlepping a laptop nearly as big as her

 hipster attitude.
 We asked what she'd been up to and she told